JohnLacerdaOliveira/VFXRates/README.md

 ## Environment & Configuration

 **App Settings:**
-The application configuration is stored in appsettings.json with placeholder values.
-Sensitive data (e.g., connection strings, API keys) should be overridden using environment variables or user secrets thru a .env file added to the project's root folder.
+The core configuration is stored in appsettings.json with placeholder values that can be overridden using environment variables or user secrets via a .env file located at the project's root.
+This setup supports multiple environments, allowing you to tailor settings based on where the application is running.

+**Environment-Specific Modes:**

+- Development (Transient Database & Swagger UI): The app will drop and re-create the database on every run and provides a Swagger UI for API testing.
+- Development (Persistent Database & Headless Mode): The app maintains a persistent database without the Swagger UI for scenarios where a headless configuration is desired.
+- Docker (Production-like Mode): The application runs with configurations similar to production, including external container dependencies.

+**Container Requirements:**
+When running the application, launching from Visual Studio, ensure that the SQL Server and RabbitMQ containers are running, as these services are essential for data persistence and messaging functionality.

+`docker-compose up selserver rabbitmq`

 **Logging:**
-Logging is configured via the built-in logging provider (console) and additional configuration can be found in appsettings.json.
+Currently, the application is configured to log to the console using the built-in logging provider.
+In future versions, you could integrate more advanced logging mechanisms such as logging to files, a centralized logging system (e.g., ELK Stack, Azure Application Insights, or Seq), or even both, to facilitate improved monitoring and diagnostics in production environments.

 **HTTPS Configuration:**
 The application binds to URLs defined by the ASPNETCORE_URLS environment variable.
 In production, ensure that you provide a valid certificate if using HTTPS.

-**Container Requirements:**
-When running the application, launching from Visual Studio, ensure that the SQL Server and RabbitMQ containers are running, as these services are essential for data persistence and messaging functionality.

-`docker-compose up selserver rabbitmq`

 ## Design Considerations